 - Seeing a professional if you cannot help your kid.

-Sometimes, it can be helpful if you tell kids that happiness is a choice.
+Sometimes, telling kids that happiness is a choice can be helpful.
 Try reading a book about happiness from this selection.

 Can You Grow Out of Anxiety?

 You should paint attention to the duration of anxiety and its frequency.
-In case your little one is too focused on it, he could fail to grow out of it without professional help.
+If your little one is too focused on it, he could fail to grow out of it without professional help.

 Patience helps deal with anxiety.
 Teach your child to be patient and have patience yourself because it takes time to get rid of anxiety disorders.
 By the way, don’t ignore its symptoms to avoid more serious mental problems in the future.

 It would be better to see a psychologist even if you don’t notice any problems.
-For that matter, if we get a health check every year, why not check mental health as well?
+For that matter, if we get a health check every year, why not also check mental health?
 It can prevent your little one from more negative consequences in his adulthood.